raghavtalwar/Red-Team-Operations/11 - Collection (TA0009)/SANS SEC 565.md

 ## RTO Lab Kickoff
 The SEC565 Exercise Workbook is full of critical information that will help you conduct impactful Red Team Operations by reinforcing the knowledge from the courseware with hands-on practical exercises.
 - Make sure to read Exercise Objectives
+- Exercise preparation needs to be followed
+- Learn the tradec

 ----